gamroyan/cse151a-group-project/README.md

 *Please use the above link to access the final project notebook.*

-*Our Final report is contained in the document titled "finalreport.md" for readability and ease of access.*
+*Our final written report is contained in the document titled "finalreport.md" for readability and ease of access.*

 ***